 Kelli Jo Ford, who graduated Magna Cum Laude with an MFA in English and writing from George Mason University, is known for engaging her readers with her story telling, character portrayals and flair for the dramatic.

-The awarded artists come from the states of Alaska, California, Connecticut, Georgia, Hawai’i, Maine, Massachusetts, Minnesota, New Mexico, New York, Oklahoma, Oregon, Virginia, and Washington.
+Thanks to the support of our community and partners, the NACF is humbled to have supported sixteen artists in Traditional Arts, Visual Arts, Artistic Innovation, Literature, and Music in 2016.
+These artists come from the states of Alaska, California, Connecticut, Georgia, Hawai’i, Maine, Massachusetts, Minnesota, New Mexico, New York, Oklahoma, Oregon, Virginia, and Washington.

 In 2017, the NACF convened National Artist Fellows for the first time.
 Learn more about our Fellows by watching the video or exploring their bios below.